Model quality in football: Quantifying the quality of an Expected Threat model: Simulations

 Table~\ref{tab: OLS summary lognormal distribution} shows the results of fitting the parametric model in \eqref{eq simulations lognormal distribution logarithm} using OLS.
-The $R^2$-value of 0.864 indicates that most of the differences between the model errors are explained by the estimated dependency on $M$ and $N$.
+The $R^2$-value of 0.864 indicates that most of the differences between the estimation errors are explained by the estimated dependency on $M$ and $N$.
 It suggests that the estimated model captures the relationship well.

 Figure~\ref{fig: residual plots per M and N} shows the residuals plotted against the fitted values for different levels of $M$ and $N$.
-It is visible that small values of $M$ and large values of $N$ have slightly more variation in the residuals.
+The results show that small values of $M$ and large values of $N$ have slightly higher variation in the residuals.
 Still, this effect is relatively small.
 Thus, the residuals are not too far from homoscedastic.

 A QQ-plot of the residuals is shown in Figure~\ref{fig: results simulation QQ-plot}.
 The residuals roughly follow a normal distribution, although the data have a heavy left tail and a light right tail.
-This means that the model assumes that there are slightly more large errors than in reality, which translates to a small overestimation of the quantiles of the model errors in practice.
+This means that the fitted model slightly overrepresents large errors compared to reality, which translates to a small overestimation of the quantiles of the estimation errors in practice.
 As a result, the rules of thumb derived under the normality assumption will be slightly conservative, providing a margin of safety in practice.

-The results indicate that the model explains most of the variance of the model error, the residuals are roughly homoscedastic and roughly normally distributed.
-Therefore, we conclude that the model error approximately follows a lognormal distribution on the part of the domain of $M$ and $N$ that is used in practice.
-The values of the coefficients in Table~\ref{tab: OLS summary lognormal distribution} indicate that the size of the model error approximately has the following distribution.
+The results indicate that the model explains most of the variance of the estimation error, that the residuals are roughly homoscedastic and that they are roughly normally distributed.
+Therefore, we conclude that the estimation error approximately follows a lognormal distribution on the part of the domain of $M$ and $N$ that is used in practice.
+The values of the coefficients in Table~\ref{tab: OLS summary lognormal distribution} indicate that the size of the estimation error approximately has the following distribution.